-I am also involved in a number of on-going and collaborative projects that center on issues of comparative regionalism and conflict management in the Global South, global governance and multilateral treaty-making, and qualitative and interpretive research methods.
-These projects are detailed on my research page.
+I am involved in a number of on-going and collaborative research projects exploring (1) regionalism and conflict management in the Global South, (2) ASEAN’s norms and security practices, and (3) qualitative and interpretive research methods.
+My research agenda, publications, and works-in-progress are all detailed on my research page and C.V.

-When not researching, writing, teaching, or attempting to secure funding to make possible the first two, I enjoy drinking too much coffee, cycling, and hiking along with any dogs my family, friends, and colleagues will lend me.
+When not researching, writing, teaching, or attempting to secure funding to make possible the first two, I enjoy drinking too much coffee, cycling, and hiking along with my St. Bernard, Mae, and any other dogs my family, friends, and colleagues will lend me.